+NOTE 1: The standard deviation from a data set of N samples is defined as

+where sk are the respective sample results and the mean of all N samples.
+For an uncertainty ui in dB, the dB values (instead of the linear powers) of sk and are used.

 This is a simple approach but has several disadvantages:

 Difficulty of editing:

-Modifying equations or symbols requires creating new images, which is time-consuming and prone to errors.
+Modifying equations or symbols requires creating new images or new equations, which is time-consuming and prone to errors.

 It is difficult to maintain consistency in font and style across different equations and symbols.